-(2) The REP will attach the Microsoft Excel© spreadsheet with the safety-net acceptable data content in the format as indicated below in Table 3, Safety-Net Move Out Spreadsheet Format Used During an Extended Unplanned System Outage, or Section 9, Appendices, Appendix A1, Competitive Retailer Safety-Net Request, to the e-mail.
+(2) The REP will attach the Microsoft Excel© spreadsheet with the safety-net acceptable data content in the format as indicated below in Table 3, Safety-Net Move Out Spreadsheet Format Used During an Extended Unplanned System Outage, .

 Table 3.
 Safety-Net Move Out Spreadsheet Format Used During an Extended Unplanned System Outage